dominique-vassard/data-play/02_panama_papers/README.md

 Remember the time required for my not-complete-LOAD-CSV import?
 About 20 minutes.
 How long was it for you?
 Far less I presume and your answers is in seconds.
 Nice, isn't it?  especially for more than 800,000 nodes and more than 3,000,000 relationships.

-But our job isn't finished yet.
+But our work isn't finished yet.
 We have to managed our duplicates.
 Some **Officer** nodes are also **Intermediary** ones, we stored wich one are concerned in a file.
 Let's import it:
 - First copy your *duplicateIds.csv* file into *$PATH_TO_NEO4J/import/*
 - open your neo4-shell or your brower at localhost:7474
-- Launch the query
+- Launch the query (about 1 min long)
 ```cypher
 USING PERIODIC COMMIT 500
 LOAD CSV WITH HEADERS FROM